Why Buy A Family Hammock ?

 5. More space with less weight

-You could take 5 hammocks on a picnic, but they you would need to take 5 sets of ropes and hooks too.
+You could take 5 hammocks on a picnic, but then you would need to take 5 sets of ropes and hooks too.
 With a family hammock, you can be sure of room for everyone, but you only need to take one bag.

 Hamaca family hammocks come complete with a matching shoulder bag, which is big enough to hold the hammock plus ropes and a book and a drink.
-We made the bag generous on purpose, because we found with other brands we used to sell that it was an inconvenience to fold up the hammock and try and fit it in to a 'just right' bag.
+We made the bag generous on purpose because we found with other brands we used to sell that it was an inconvenience to fold up the hammock and try and fit it into a 'just right' bag.
 We wanted it to be relaxing, and it is.